Save Money when Shopping Outlet Stores and Malls.

 We needed Casual pants, shirts, blouses, shoes, and the appropriate accessories, along with shorts, both dressy and casual.

-But, we found that we did not need the multiple closets full of dress clothes we had moved from our old house to our new home.
+Suddenly, we found that we did not need the multiple closets full of dress clothes we had moved from our old house to our new home.

-After a little thought, and an initial minor shopping spree at the local stores for basics, we actually packaged much of our old dressy clothes into packages large enough to get us the maximum tax deduction over the past four years, and we still have a couple of more packages to use up as donations.
+After a little thought, and an initial minor shopping spree at the local stores for basics, we actually packaged much of our old dressy clothes into packages large enough to get us the maximum tax deduction over the next four years, and we still have a couple of more packages to use up as donations.

 Then one day, a local couple came over to visit us, and the woman asked my wife where she got her outfit, and my wife told her about the department store she had gone to.

-Well, the woman proceeded to explain that; first of all we had paid too much, and then she went on to explain to us how to get the most out of the several Outlet Malls in the area.
+Well, the woman proceeded to explain that; first of all we had paid too much, and then she went on to explain to us how to get the most out of the several Outlet Malls that were in the area.

 Outlet Stores and Malls